AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/get-started.md

 You can upload guideline documents or consult them as you manually enter information into GenStudio for Performance Marketing.
 See [Add guidelines](./guidelines/overview.md) for guidance on uploading or entering this information.

-### Edit or complete brand guideline fields as needed
+#### Revise guidelines

-Once GenStudio for Performance Marketing has extracted the information it needs from your brand guideline documents, you are prompted to manually edit or complete fields of extracted information.
-Specify individual product focus areas for content creation by adding a [!DNL Product]. [!DNL Personas] guidelines help tailor content creation for defined customer segments.
+Once an Adobe system administrator provisions your organization's product instance and assigns permissions, a GenStudio for Performance Marketing system manager can prepare the product's underlying generative AI framework by manually entering or uploading your organization's specific brand requirements.
 Although setting up an organization's brand guidelines can be a one-time action, you might need to revise and enhance these guidelines based on your organization's volatility, growth, and changing market circumstances.

-## Step 2: Upload templates
+### Step 2: Upload templates

-Templates provide shortcuts and accelerate content creation.
-A template contains approved features, such as headers and footers, and are often optimized for specific channels.
+Templates accelerate content creation.
+A template contains approved features, such as headers and footers, and are optimized for specific channels.
 System managers typically upload and manage templates for their organization.
 Content editors use templates to jumpstart the content creation process within the established boundaries of the organizational brand.

 See [Work with templates](./content/use-templates.md) for directions on customizing and uploading templates.

-## Step 3: Upload approved assets
+### Step 3: Upload approved assets

 Approved assets in [!DNL Content] are available to all GenStudio for Performance Marketing editors.
-You can seed [!DNL Content] with assets that content editors can use to create new experiences or assets.
+You can populate [!DNL Content] with assets for content editors to use in creating new experiences or assets.
 See [Upload approved assets](./content/manage-assets.md) for guidance on uploading and managing assets.

-## Step 4: Connect to a Meta (Facebook) account
+### Step 4: Connect to a Meta (Facebook) account

 Configure a connection between GenStudio for Performance Marketing and your organization's social accounts to receive data from your active marketing campaigns, assets, and experiences. [[!DNL Insights]](./insights/overview.md) provides tools to analyze channel-derived data.
 See [Connect to a Meta (Facebook) account](./insights/connect-channel.md).